RushiCoder/React_Practice/README.md

 # React_Practice
-This is made for only practice perpose.
+This is made for only practice purpose.